jlukecarlson/Telugu-Language-Research-Project/CoreRequirements.md

   - Inflections occur mainly for nouns, which can be inflected for a variety of reasons.
 The three main reasons are as follows:
     - Number - singular or plural
     - Gender - masculine, feminine, or neutral
-    - Case - accusative, genitive, dative, nominative, vocative, instrumental, and locative
+    - Case - nominative, accusative, genitive, locative, ablative, dative, instrumental, and vocative
  - Cases & Genders
   - Telugu has three genders: masculine, feminine, and neutral.
-  - Telugu
+Masculine nouns almost always have an ending with "-Du".
+These nouns can be modified to become feminine by removing the "-Du" and adding either an "i" or "rA-lu".
+  - Telugu has eight cases: nominative, accusative, genitive, locative, ablative, dative, instrumental, and vocative.
+There are varying suffixes for each of these cases which are added to the verb depending on the currently used case.
  - Pronouns & Politeness
+  - There are four main types of pronouns found in Telugu.
+They are all listed below.
+Pronouns and verbs are varied depending on formality (there are specific ways to translate verbs depending on the pronoun formality), an example of which is listed below.
   - Personal Pronouns:
     - Description: The person/people spoken to, speaking, or spoken about.
     - Examples:
       - English: I, you, me, he, she, etc.
-      - Telugu: "I" = nēnu = నేను, "you" = Mīru = మీరు
+      - Telugu: "I" = nēnu = నేను, "you" (formal) = mīru = మీరు, "you" (informal) = nīru = నీవు
   - Infinite Pronouns:
     - Description: A group, thing, or object that is acting or being acted upon
     - Example: